Prostate Cancer Treatment

 - blood in the urine or blood coming from the urethra independent of urination.

 Blood in the urine is often due to causes not related to the prostate.
-Always see your doctor if you find blood in your urine.
+Always see your doctor specifically a urologist, if you find blood in your urine.

 Diagnosis of prostate disease